 As states increasingly begin tightening emissions allowances, going green can give your business some legal benefits.
 Incorporating green technology into your company’s operations can greatly reduce emissions and help you comply with your state’s standards.
 You can reap many other tax credits and incentives for going green, too.

 Depending on where you’ve headquartered your company, you may be eligible for a sales tax exemption if you use solar energy systems, machinery, equipment and other renewable energy technologies.
 Along with some state benefits, going green can get you more green from the federal government.
-If your company uses solar or wind energy, you could earn a tax credit of up to 30%.
+If your company uses solar or wind energy, you could earn a tax credit.

 2. Happier Employees and Increased Productivity